jswymer/mydoctest/articles/marketing-add-contact-segment.md

 <properties
-                pageTitle="Add Contacts to Segments | Project “Madeira”" description="Describes how to add contacts to segments in Project “Madeira”" services="project-madeira"
+                pageTitle="Add Contacts to Segments | Financials"
+                description="Describes how to add contacts to segments in Financials" services="project-madeira"
                 documentationCenter=""
                 authors="jswymer"